Category: Anthidiine

 Pseudoanthidium

-A tiny, compact anthidiine, with only a single exotic member of the genus found eastern North America.
-Distinctively marked black and whitish-yellow, with bright orange legs.
-Builds nests above ground and lines them with soft plant fibers.
-This Eurasian species was first spotted in New Jersey in 2008 and has since spread throughout the region.…
+Pseudoanthidium are tiny, compact anthidiines, with only a single exotic member of the genus found eastern North America.
+P. nanum is distinctively marked in black and whitish-yellow, with bright orange legs.
+This Eurasian species was first spotted in New Jersey in 2008 and has since spread throughout the region.
+Pseudoanthidium are particularly fond of urban…